ZcashFoundation/frost/rfcs/0001-messages.md

 /// The aggregator decides what message is going to be signed and
 /// sends it to each signer with all the commitments collected. struct messages::SigningPackage {
-    /// The message to be signed: `frost::SigningPackage.message`
-    message: Vec<u8>,
     /// The collected commitments for each signer as a hashmap of
     /// unique participant identifiers: `frost::SigningPackage.signing_commitments`
     ///
     /// Signing packages that contain duplicate or missing `ParticipantId`s are invalid.
     signing_commitments: HashMap<ParticipantId, SigningCommitments>,
+    /// The message to be signed: `frost::SigningPackage.message`.
+    ///
+    /// Each signer should perform protocol-specific verification on the message.
+    message: Vec<u8>,
 }

 /// The data required to serialize `frost::SignatureShare`.